|MapGazer – Using Tracks|

 To save a track right-click on the track and select Save track to GPX file on the pop-up menu to save the track as a GPX file.
 Alternatively, all marks (including all tracks) can be saved using the Marks → Save marks to GPX file menu item (or press the ‘s’ key).

-You can change the properties (name, colour, link URL, etc.) of a track by right-clicking on the track and selecting Properties; for more details, see Mark properties.
+You can change the properties (name, colour, link URL, etc.) of a track by right-clicking on the track and selecting Properties; see below for an example, and for more details see Mark properties.
 You can change the displayed width of tracks and other marks using Settings → Line widths.

 To delete a track, right-click on the track and select Delete track on the pop-up menu.
 This does not affect the GPX file from which the track was loaded but the track will not be included in a Save.

 Here’s the sample track screenshot; this one shows a drive from La Hermida to Bejes.
-Note that the three waypoints could be changed from an ‘X’ to an icon; see the screenshot above, and Using icons for more details.
+Note that the three waypoints could be changed between icons, an ‘X’, or a dot; see the screenshot above, and Using icons for more details.

 |MapGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|